tianmunooz/Treatment-and-care-Plan/README.md

     -   **Templates**: Create, edit, or delete plan templates.
     -   **Products & Services**: Define every treatment or retail product you offer.
 Group them into categories and configure their default properties like price, goal, and required fields.
     -   **Options**: Customize the values that appear in dropdown menus throughout the app, such as "Target Areas," "Frequencies," or "Technologies."
--   **Data Persistence**: All changes made in the Admin Panel are automatically saved to the browser's `localStorage`.
+-   **Data Persistence**: All changes made in the Admin Panel are automatically saved to your Supabase database, linked to your user account.

 ## Project Structure